5 Second Fix Review: Glue Alternative?

 5 Second Fix Reviews

 5 Second Fix is marketed as an alternative to traditional glue or even super glue.
-The product works when you dispense a small amount of the material to the desired area, then expose it to a UV light for 10 seconds.
+The product works when you dispense a small amount of the material to the desired area, then expose it to a UV light for five to ten seconds.

 One advantage to 5 Second Fix is that you can take your time placing the adhesive where you want, without having to rush as it instantly hardens.
 You can make sure that you have everything lined up perfectly before exposing it to the UV light to cure.

 Only a small amount is needed to perform most jobs, which is good because there is not much in the tube to begin with.
-For small repair jobs like broken glasses, small crafts, and thin plastic surfaces.
+For small repair jobs like broken glasses, small crafts, and thin plastic surfaces, 5 Second Fix may be a good fit.
 Metal or other materials which require durability under stress do not seem well suited for this type of adhesive.

 5 Second Fix is one of two As Seen on TV UV light repair sticks currently advertising, the other being Lazer Bond USA.
 There are a number of other UV light glue products which have been around for some time and receive relatively high marks.
-Consider, for example, Octopus Glue, with a 4.7 star rating at Amazon and runs about $15.
+Consider, for example, Octopus Glue, with a 3.5 star rating at Amazon and runs about $15.
+Bondic is another popular brand that holds slightly better ratings than 5 Second Fix, although it’s more expensive.

-While 5 Second Fix does work in many instances, we wouldn’t say it is a direct substitue for super glue.
+While 5 Second Fix does work in some instances, I wouldn’t say it is a direct substitute for super glue.
 It does the job for small household fixes, but is not superior for those items which require durability under stress.
 Static items, such as a picture frame, may be best suited for 5 Second Fix.
+There seems to be a learning curve involved as far as figuring out where 5 Second Fix is best suited, and your tube could run out of liquid before you find your answer.

 Have you used 5 Second Fix?
 Give it a star rating and comment below.